fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 `var helloWorld = fluid.helloWorld({});`

-We will evolve this component definition throughout this introduction to demonstrate further core concepts of the framework.
+Right now this component doesn't do anything new, but we will evolve its definition throughout this introduction to demonstrate further core concepts of the framework.

 ### Invokers